cecelialrussell/python-textbook/README.md

-# python-textbook

-# this repository is to document my work in the Python Crash Course textbook.
+# This repository is to document my work in the Python Crash Course textbook.